yiqichenshallwetalk/Data-Incubator-Project/README.md

 Data Incubator project which makes predictions of betting lines of NBA Games.
 An exploratory analysis is included.
+The stats are scraped from stats.nba.com. nba_stats.py is the script for web scraping.